 The concept of attempted murder seems pretty simple, but in practice, these trials can be fairly complex and come down to the tiniest details.
-If you have been accused of attempted murder, a Vista criminal lawyer like Peter M. Liss can help.
+If you have been accused of this crime, a Vista attempted murder lawyer like Peter M. Liss can help.

 In order for the prosecution to prove attempted murder charges, they must be able to show the defendant specifically intended to kill.
 If the evidence shows a deliberate and premeditated attempt to kill then the defendant faces life in prison.